+It has been interesting to understand more about these areas from a scientific point of view and it has helped me better understand why individuals who are normally rational, smart people sometimes do stupid things.
 I'd like to specifically talk about attention.
 Attention is defined as "the ability to focus on a particular sensory input, while inhibiting the urge to focus on distractions elsewhere in the environment.”
 We are always choosing where to place our attention.

 "When we talk about understanding, surely it takes place only when the mind listens completely - the mind being your heart, your nerves, your ears - when you give your whole attention to it." ~Jiddu Krishnamurti

 Here are just a few things I've learned about attention:

 - It is impossible to learn and remember information to which the brain has not paid attention.

 - Our brain is not designed to remain attentive and focused on the same stimuli for extended periods of time.
 It cannot hold a lot of information for a long period.